 - Transport of Naturally Occurring Radioactive Materials (NORM).

 Publication of a quarterly Bulletin including technical papers and news.
 Publication of quarterly statistics of the niobium and tantalum industry production.
 Provision of a web site news page focused on niobium and tantalum.
 Access to presentations and technical papers from past conferences.

 Organisation of members' meetings

-Organisation each October of a General Assembly comprised of the Annual General Meeting (AGM), an associated Technical Meeting and a Gala Dinner.
+Organisation each September or October of a General Assembly comprised of the Annual General Meeting (AGM), an associated Technical Meeting and a Gala Dinner.

 Trade Promotion of niobium and tantalum